dsfsi/Higher_Education_EDA/code/readme.md

  <img src="https://github.com/dsfsi/Higher_Education_EDA/blob/main/images/Image%202.png" width="40%" height="40%">

-To view the tutorial, click on the .ipynb file above or [simply click here](https://github.com/dsfsi/Higher_Education_EDA/blob/main/code/Exploratory%20Data%20Analysis%20for%20Education.ipynb)
+To view tutorial 1, click on the .ipynb file above or [simply click here](https://github.com/dsfsi/Higher_Education_EDA/blob/main/code/Exploratory%20Data%20Analysis%20for%20Education.ipynb)

 In this notebook - there is an exploratory data analysis specific to higher education data.
 In this tutorial, dataset 1 was used.
 To find out more about the dataset, click [here](https://github.com/dsfsi/Higher_Education_EDA/tree/main/opendata)